Matt Reynolds (infielder): Washington Nationals

 Reynolds was traded to the Washington Nationals for cash considerations on February 12, 2018.
-He began the season with the Class AAA Syracuse Chiefs, but the Nationals called him up to the major leagues on April 7.
+He began the season with the Triple–A Syracuse Chiefs, but the Nationals called him up to the major leagues on April 7.
 He appeared in 10 games and batted 1-for-12 with a walk before the Nationals optioned him back to Syracuse on April 24.
 He was called up again to replace Anthony Rendon who was placed on the family medical leave list.

 The Nationals designated Reynolds for assignment on January 13, 2019, clearing a roster spot for newly signed second baseman Brian Dozier.
-He was outrighted on January 18, 2019.
-He became a free agent following the 2019 season.
+He cleared waivers and was sent outright to the Triple-A Fresno Grizzlies on January 18.
+In 111 appearances for Fresno, Reynolds slashed .295/.401/.521 with 16 home runs, 55 RBI, and eight stolen bases.
+He elected free agency following the season on November 4.

 Kansas City Royals

 On November 16, 2019, Reynolds signed a minor league contract with the Kansas City Royals.
 On September 8, 2020, Reynolds was selected to the active roster by the Royals.
 On September 12, Reynolds was designated for assignment.
-He elected free agency on October 14, 2020.
+He elected free agency on October 14.

 Chicago White Sox

 On December 17, 2020, Reynolds signed a minor league contract with the Chicago White Sox organization.

 Reynolds spent the 2021 season with the Triple-A Charlotte Knights.
-He played in 93 games for the Knights, hitting .269 with 5 home runs and 35 RBI's.
+He played in 93 games for the Knights, hitting .269 with 5 home runs and 35 RBI.
 Reynolds became a free agent following the season.

 New York Mets (second stint)

 On December 1, 2021, Reynolds signed a minor league contract to return to the New York Mets.
-On April 15, 2022 he was added to the Major League roster when two other players went on the Covid-19 injured list.
-On April 20, 2022 Reynolds was designated for assignment to make room for Mark Canha returning from the Covid-19 injured list.
+On April 15, 2022, he was added to the Major League roster when two other players went on the COVID-19 injured list.
+On April 20, Reynolds was designated for assignment to make room for Mark Canha returning from the COVID-19 injured list.

 Cincinnati Reds

 On April 24, 2022, Reynolds was claimed off of waivers by the Cincinnati Reds.
 He appeared in 92 games for Cincinnati, hitting .246/.320/.332 with 3 home runs and 23 RBI.

 On January 13, 2023, Reynolds was designated for assignment by the Reds following the signing of Luke Weaver.
 On January 19, Reynolds cleared waivers and was sent outright to the Triple-A Louisville Bats.
+In 16 games with Louisville to begin the year, he slashed .263/.364/.544 with 3 home runs and 9 RBI.
+On April 28, Reynolds had his contract selected to the active roster.
+He made 2 appearances, starting 1 game and going 1-for-5 with 3 strikeouts.
+On May 6, Reynolds was designated for assignment after Wil Myers was activated off of the injured list.
+He cleared waivers and was outrighted to Louisville on May 9.
+On October 2, Reynolds elected free agency.